kthaisociety/website/docs/pages/legal/privacy-and-cookies.md

 * The processing of your business contact data relative to maintaining the relationship between KTHAIS and the company, entity or organization you work for or collaborate with responds to a legitimate interest of our organization, specifically recognized in the privacy regulation.
 * With regard to commercial communications sent about activities, services or products offered by KTHAIS of a similar nature to those that motivate the existing relationship between our entity and the company, entity or organization that you work for or collaborate with, the processing of your personal data responds to a legitimate interest of HACKERS AT UPC, expressly recognised by the data protection regulation, as well as by the regulations on services in the information society.
 * You may now or at any time in the future object to receive commercial communications about activities, services or products offered by KTHAIS by sending an email to [contact@kthais.com](mailto:contact@kthais.com).

-When personal data is collected during a KTHack cheating response procedure.

-* KTHAIS is legally entitled to process personal data to handle and process the request received from the reporter and carry out the investigation related to cheating, as this is required for KTHAIS to meet its contractual obligations in respect of such requests.

 Regarding the images and videos of yourself.